Sciebo-RDS/Sciebo-RDS/docs/content/doc/getting-started/k8s.md

 ## Finish the installation

-Now that the installation of the RDS instance is complete, a client software is now required.
+Since the server-side installation of the RDS instace has now been completed, a client plugin is required.
 Currently the following plugins are available:

 - [ownCloud Plugin](/doc/impl/plugins/owncloud/)